How to create and use audiences in Google Analytics 4 (GA4)

 Example Audience Configuration

-Much like analyzing data in UA using Segments, Audiences allow you to break down your data into smaller, more meaningful groups.
-You can add them to Reports, Explorations, and give them reports of their own (once you create the audience, click into it by navigating to Admin > Configure > Audiences).
-The biggest difference here is that Audiences in GA4 are more powerful, customizable, and dynamic compared to UA.
+Audiences allow you to break down your data into smaller, more meaningful groups for analysis.
+You can add them to Reports and Explorations, and give them reports of their own (once you create the audience, navigate to Admin > Property settings > Data display > Audiences and click into it).

 Example Custom Audiences